PSP-Archive/ARK-4/README.md

   - Works on 1K models, 2K models and early 3K models (1g, 2g and 3g).
   - Only works on `6.61`.
 Does `NOT` work with `Testing Tool` or `Development Tool` firmwares.
-  - cIPL will not install if not compatible, so no risk if running it even if you're unsure what specific model you're using - if not compatible, use Infinity 2 (included in this download) instead.
+  - cIPL will not install if not compatible, so no risk if running it even if you're unsure what specific model you're using - if not compatible, use `Infinity 2` instead.
   - Move or copy `ARK_newIPL` folder to `/PSP/GAME/` and run the program.
   - Press the corresponding button in the installation page to install the cIPL patch.
   - Warning: unlike classic cIPL, the new method can't be easily uninstalled.